Details in brief

 The cost of the course is £1,950, and includes accommodation and breakfast at Christ Church College Oxford, in July, and all course tuition fees.
-There are also some places available on the course without accommodation included, and with alternative accommodation at a lower price, but these are limited.
+There are also some places available on the course without accommodation included.
 Travel to and from Oxford is not included in this fee.
 Lunch will be provided on week days, and several dinners and social events are also included.

 The OII offers two partial SDP scholarships.
 All applicants will be considered automatically and need not submit any additional information.